The Faculty of Applied Health Sciences (AHS) is one of six faculties at the University of Waterloo.

 - Tips for instructing students with disabilities can be found on the AccessAbility Services website.

-- Offers individual appointments, group therapy, peer support counselling, coping skills seminars, and workshops for UWaterloo students.
+- Offers individual appointments, peer support and mentoring, and seminars, workshops and group therapy

 - Information for faculty and staff who are supporting students can be found on the Campus Wellness website.